-The Wood Companies are pioneers in redevelopment of the Short North Arts District since the 1980s.
-“Urban pioneers,” home owners who bought and fixed up their own homes, and the Wood Companies purchased and renovated residential properties and High Street commercial properties beginning in 1982.
+The Wood Companies have been pioneers in redevelopment of the Short North Arts District since the 1980s.
+“Urban pioneers,” home owners who bought and fixed up their own homes and the Wood Companies purchased and renovated residential properties and High Street commercial properties beginning in 1982.

 The Early Days

 Back when Sanborn (Sandy) Wood started buying and renovating buildings, the area was one of the most dilapidated areas of Columbus.
 Known by the police as “The Short North,” the area was a center for drugs, prostitution, and deserted properties.

 The Wood Companies partnered with young homeowners who wanted to create a better neighborhood, a safer neighborhood, and a more vibrant neighborhood where children could grow up.
 They worked with home owners and entrepreneurial merchants to create a new model for inner city neighborhoods.
 Together, the coalition demonstrated what people can do when they work together.

 The Victorian Village and Italian Village Commissions were established by Columbus City Council to facilitate resurgence of this historic district.
 Artists, galleries and boutique owner-operated shops were attracted to the area.
 The historic fabric of the neighborhood was highlighted, and the neighborhood became a model for similar dilapidated neighborhoods across America.

 Mark Wood, a licensed real estate broker, joined his father in redevelopment of the District in the early 1990's, and his brother John joined the business in the early 2000's.
 Aggressive marketing and leadership by The Wood Companies helped attract some of the best restaurants and most sought-after retailers in all of Columbus.